-- 4. Enhance Retail Implement the following quality of life strategies.
+- 4. Connect with Military Implement quality of life strategies that support military and incoming households.
 (Objectives 1, 2) - a.
-Continue progress on commercial re-district rezoning efforts in the City of North Pole. - b.
-Create policies to attract businesses to North Pole, including creating a database of commercial real estate opportunities. - c.
-Encourage commercial and retail operations located near public recreation spaces that enhance the resident and visitor experience (e.g., equipment and facility rentals, dining, etc.). - 5.
-Connect with Military Implement quality of life strategies that support military and incoming households.
-(Objectives 1, 2) - a.
-Increase the dissemination of information to new households to increase awareness of local activities and events. - b.
-Increase distribution of Explore Fairbanks' list of businesses who offer military discounts. 🔰 - c.
+Increase the dissemination of information to new households to increase awareness of local activities and events. \bigvee - b.
+Increase distribution of Explore Fairbanks' list of businesses who offer military discounts. - c.
 Expand promotion and use of the Volunteer Action Center list of volunteer opportunities in the FNSB for military spouses and civilian residents. - d.
-Consider providing bus transportation options from EAFB and FWW to North Pole and Fairbanks during large events and festivals to increase military engagement in community activities. - e.
-Develop guided programs to introduce newcomers to Alaska's outdoor recreation opportunities. 🔰 - f.
+Consider providing bus transportation options from EAFB and FTW to North Pole and Fairbanks during large events and festivals to increase military engagement in community activities. - e.
+Develop guided programs to introduce newcomers to Alaska's outdoor recreation opportunities. - f.
 Investigate options for developing a community center in the Greater North Pole area. 🔦 🔰 - g.
-Establish a military community liaison to coordinate information-sharing with EAFB and FWW personnel.
+Establish a military community liaison to coordinate information-sharing with EAFB and FTW personnel. - 5.
+Enhance Retail Implement the following quality of life strategies.
+(Objectives 1, 2) - a.
+Continue progress on commercial re-district rezoning efforts in the City of North Pole. - b.
+Create policies to attract businesses to North Pole, including creating a database of commercial real estate opportunities. 🔰 - c.
+Encourage commercial and retail operations located near public recreation spaces that enhance the resident and visitor experience (e.g., equipment and facility rentals, dining, etc.). - d.
+Recruit businesses to meet retail needs not currently met in the community (e.g., the successful recruitment of Costco after the Sam's Club closure). - e.
+Use land use tools to encourage businesses to concentrate near existing commercial development.